Esteban Ribovics: Early career

-Zellhuber would participate in the fifth season of Dana White's Contender Series.
-On September 21, 2021, he faced Brazilian Lucas Almeida, winning the fight via unanimous decision.
-As a result, Zellhuber earned a contract with the UFC.

 Ultimate Fighting Championship

-Ribovics made his UFC promotional debut on March 4, 2023, at UFC 285.
-The event was scheduled to be a lightweight bout between Kamuela Kirk and Esteban Ribovics.
+Ribovics was scheduled to make his UFC promotional debut against Kamuela Kirk on 4 March 2023, at UFC 285.
 However, Kirk pulled out of the event for undisclosed reasons and was replaced by Loik Radzhabov.
 Ribovics lost the fight via unanimous decision.

-Ribovics then had his match with Kamuela Kirk rescheduled and they fought on July 8, 2023, at UFC 290.
+Ribovics then had his match with promotional newcomer Kamuela Kirk rescheduled and they fought on 8 July 2023, at UFC 290.
 He won the fight by unanimous decision.

-Ribovics was scheduled to face Elves Brener on November 4, 2023, at UFC Fight Night 231.
+Ribovics was scheduled to face Elves Brener on 4 November 2023, at UFC Fight Night 231.
 However, Ribovics pulled out of the fight after suffering an accident that made him unable to fight.

-Ribovics then faced Terrance McKinney on May 11, 2024, at UFC on ESPN 56.
-He won the fight via 1st-round knockout.
+Ribovics then faced Terrance McKinney on 11 May 2024, at UFC on ESPN 56.
+He won the fight via first-round knockout.

-Zellhuber faced Francisco Prado on February 24, 2024, at UFC Fight Night 237.
-He won the fight via unanimous decision.
-The win also earned Zellhuber his first Fight of the Night bonus award.

-Ribovics faced Daniel Zellhuber on September 14, 2024, at UFC 306.
+Ribovics faced Daniel Zellhuber on 14 September 2024, at UFC 306.
 He won the back and forth fight by split decision.
 This fight earned him his first Fight of the Night award.

-Ribovics faced Nasrat Haqparast on March 1, 2025, at UFC Vegas 103.
+Ribovics faced Nasrat Haqparast on 1 March 2025, at UFC Fight Night 253.
 Ribovics lost the fight via split decision.
 The bout earned him another Fight of the Night award.
+9 out of 11 media outlets scored the bout for Ribovics.

-Ribovics faced Elves Brener on August 2, 2025, at UFC on ESPN 71.
-He won the fight via unanimous decision and earned his third straight Fight of the Night bonus.
+Ribovics ended up facing Elves Brener on 2 August 2025, at UFC on ESPN 71.
+He won the fight via unanimous decision.
+This fight earned him another Fight of the Night award.

+Ribovics faced Mateusz Gamrot on 11 April 2026, at UFC 327.
+He lost the fight via an arm-triangle choke submission in the second round.

+Ribovics faced Edson Barboza on 15 August 2026, at UFC 330.
+He won the fight by technical knockout in the second round.

+Ribovics is scheduled to face King Green on 3 October 2026 at UFC 332.